International relations (1648–1814): Mughal Empire

 The Mughal Empire (1526–1720) was founded by Babur, (1483–1530) a Sunni Muslim based in Afghanistan.
 He used advanced weapons, artillery – and especially mobile cavalry, he captured Delhi in 1526 with only 12,000 soldiers against an enemy force of over 100,000.
 He continued his conquests across much of North Central India.
 His vigor and charismatic personality earned him strong loyalties.
 Akbar (ruled 1556–1605) followed.
 He was a charismatic and brilliant leader who organized a highly successful military, and set up a financial system to pay for his extravagances.
 The Mughal Empire maintained diplomatic relations with numerous local and international powers, including Uzbeks, the Safavid dynasty in Persia, the Ottoman Empire, the French East India Company and especially the English East India Company.
 It tolerated the establishment of trading forts along the coast by Europeans because they brought trade, and because the Europeans had far superior naval power.

-The young new Empire had severe weaknesses.
+The young new empire had severe weaknesses.
 Extravagant spending drained the treasury and forced an extremely unpopular increase in taxes.
-The artistic achievement remains highly impressive in the 21st century: most notably, the Taj Mahal shrine, built in 1632–1653 by tens of thousands of highly skilled artisans over two decades, using the most expensive materials, including jewels in the walls.Burton Stein, A History of India (1998), pp 164–89.
+The artistic achievement remains highly impressive in the 21st century: most notably, the Taj Mahal shrine, built in 1632–1653 by tens of thousands of highly skilled artisans over two decades, using the most expensive materials, including jewels in the walls.